Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

 \subsection{Main Results}

-Here, we present our main results.
-The first result gives a non-asymptotic bound on the error of the Gaussian approximation to the distribution of the statistic $T_n$: \begin{theorem}[Gaussian Approximation] Suppose that Conditions M and E are satisfied.
+We first present a non-asymptotic bound on the error of the Gaussian approximation to the distribution of the statistic $T_n$: \begin{theorem}[Gaussian Approximation] Suppose that Conditions E and M are satisfied.
 Then

 where $C$ is a constant depending only on $b_1$ and $b_2$. \end{theorem} This result improves upon the bound in \cite{K19b}, who obtained a similar result with the rate $1/6$ instead of $1/4$.
-Note that since $t\in\mathbb R^p$ in the definition of $T_n$ in \eqref{eq: statistic second} is arbitrary, the bound \eqref{eq: gaussian bound main} can be equivalently stated as
+Since $a\in\mathbb R^p$ in the definition of $T_n$ in \eqref{eq: statistic second} is arbitrary, the bound \eqref{eq: gaussian bound main} can be equivalently stated as

 where $G\sim N(0_p,\Sigma_n)$ and $\mathcal A$ is the class of all hyper-rectangles in $\mathbb R^p$, i.e. sets of the form